flexera-public/policy_templates/cost/azure/savings_realized/README.md

 This policy has the following input parameters required when launching the policy.

+- *Billing Center Name* - List of Billing Center Names to check Savings Realized for.
+Leave blank for whole Organization view
 - *Period Start Date* - The starting month of the historical data to analyze (in YYYY-MM format e.g., "2021-10")
 - *Period End Date* - The ending month of the historical data to analyze (in YYYY-MM format)
 - *Email addresses* - A list of email addresses to notify
+- *Chart Type* - The type of bar chart to view savings realized data by

 ## Required CMP Roles